Create Shortcodes in WordPress (Basic Example)

 }

-This shortcode can be used like in snippet below:
+The shortcode we created, can be used like in snippet below:

 // To use in pages, posts and widgets content